-Although we have diversified our end markets over the past several years, we are dependent on a limited number of customers in the enterprise computing (comprised of servers and storage), communications (comprised of enterprise communications) and consumer end markets for a substantial portion of our revenue.
+Although we have diversified our end markets over the past several years, we are dependent on a limited number of customers in the communications (comprised of enterprise communications and telecommunications), consumer and enterprise computing (comprised of servers and storage) end markets for a substantial portion of our revenue.

-For the second quarter and first half of 2008, no customer represented more than 10% of total revenue.
-For the second quarter and first half of 2007, two customers, Cisco Systems and Sun Microsystems, represented more than 10% of total revenue.
+For the third quarter and first nine months of 2008, no customer represented more than 10% of total revenue.
+For the third quarter of 2007, one customer, Sun Microsystems, represented more than 10% of total revenue.
+For the first nine months of 2007, two customers, Cisco Systems and Sun Microsystems, represented more than 10% of total revenue.